Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Preliminaries

 The lattice $E_8$ plays a crucial role in our arguments.
 It can be realized as a sublattice of $\left(\frac{1}{2}\mathbb{Z}\right)^{\oplus 8}$ with the euclidean quadratic form via

-In other words, elements in $E_8$ are points in $\mathbb{Q}^{\oplus 8}$ whose coordinates are either all integers or all half integers, subject to the condition that the sum of all coordinates is an even integer.
-Recall that $E_8$ has $240$ roots (elements $r\in E_8$ with $(r,r)=2$).
-Moreover, the $112$ of these roots that have integer coordinates are of the form $\pm e_i\pm e_j$, for $i,j\in\{1,\ldots,8\}$ and $i\neq j$, where $\{e_1,\ldots,e_8\}$ is the standard basis of $\mathbb{Z}^{\oplus 8}$.
-The remaining $128$ roots have half-integer coordinates and are all of the form $\frac{1}{2}\sum_{i=1}^8 \pm e_i$, where the number of minus signs is even, or equivalently, the sum of all coordinates is even.
-We call the first set of roots {\textit{integral}} and the second {\textit{fractional}}.
+Elements in $E_8$ are points in $\mathbb{Q}^{\oplus 8}$ whose coordinates are either all integers or all half integers, such that the sum of the coordinates is an even integer.
+Recall that $E_8$ has $240$ \emph{roots}, elements $r$ with $(r,r)=2$.
+The $112$ of these roots that have integer coordinates are of the form $\pm e_i\pm e_j$, for $i,j\in\{1,\ldots,8\}$ and $i\neq j$, where $\{e_1,\ldots,e_8\}$ is the standard basis of $\mathbb{Z}^{\oplus 8}$.
+The remaining $128$ roots have half-integer coordinates and are of the form $\frac{1}{2}\sum_{i=1}^8 \pm e_i$, where the number of minus signs is even, or equivalently, the sum of all coordinates is even.
+Let us call the first set of roots {\textit{integral}} and the second {\textit{fractional}}.
+We view the lattice $D_8$ as a sublattice of $E_8$ via

 Finally, recall that if $L$ is a fixed even lattice, there is natural one-to-one correspondence between finite index even overlattices $L\subset L'$ and isotropic subgroups $H\subset D(L)$.
 Namely, given $L\subset L'$, there is a sequence of inclusions